BaseMax/CheckFullBinaryTreeC/README.md

 I think the best algorithm to check if a binary tree is full or not is to count the number of nodes.
 If the tree is full, then the number of nodes is 2^h - 1, where h is the height of the tree.
 If the number of nodes is 2^h - 1, then the tree is full.

+Another algorithm is to it by logarithm.
+If the number of nodes is 2^h - 1, then the height of the tree is log2(n + 1) - 1.
+If the height of the tree is an integer, then the tree is full.

+Logarithm is a very fast algorithm.
+In this program, I use logarithm to check if a binary tree is full or not.

 We can also use recursion to check if a binary tree is full or not.
 But that is not the best algorithm.

 ## Using